tymyrddin/blue/source/index.rst

 .. image:: _static/images/vulnerability-stack.png
   :alt: Vulnerability stack

+The blue team is a security group focused on protecting the organisation's assets.
+This includes monitoring the security controls, the intrusion detection systems, and the logs to protect the assets and identify when a security breach occurs.

-Some starting points for the blue team in a digital landscape formed by nature's own processes and humanoid activities throughout decades.
+These are some starting points for the blue team in a digital landscape formed by nature's own processes and humanoid activities throughout decades.

 .. toctree::
    :caption: End-points